courtiol/RintroIZW/README.md

 This repository contains the material of R course I have given at the [IZW](http://www.izw-berlin.de/welcome.html), in Berlin, Germany.

-This master branch correspond to a course which lasts one day and is aimed at preparing students to an introductory statistics course which spans 4 days following this R introduction.
+This master branch corresponds to a course which lasts one day and is aimed at preparing students to an introductory statistics course which spans 4 days following this R introduction.

 Check other branches for other related courses.